Environment and Ecology

 Effective management of fruit peel waste is essential for environmental sustainability.
 Utilizing these waste substrates for nanoparticle (NP) synthesis presents a sustainable approach.
 The green synthesis of NPs using fruit peels has garnered attention due to its cost efficiency and eco-friendly nature.
 This study investigates the antioxidant and antimicrobial properties of silver and iron nanoparticles synthesized from jackfruit peel extract (Artocarpus heterophyllus).
 NPs were characterized using UV-vis spectroscopy, FTIR, and SEM analysis.
 Antioxidant activity was assessed through DPPH, ABTS●+, Superoxide, FRAP, and phosphomolybdenum assays.
 Antibacterial activity was tested against gram-positive (Enterococcus faecalis, Streptococcus mutans, and Staphylococcus aureus) and gram-negative (Bacillus subtilis, E. coli, Pseudomonas aeruginosa) bacterial strains.
 Antifungal activity was evaluated against Candida krusei, C. tropicalis, and C. albicans.
 A distinct color change from yellow to brown, coupled with a peak in the UV spectrum at 425 nm, confirmed the formation of AgNPs.
 Similarly, the formation of FeNPs was confirmed by a color change from yellow to black and a peak in the UV spectrum at 213 nm.
 The average particle size of AgNPs ranged from 45.0 to 72.1 nm, while FeNPs measured between 4.9 and 30.9 nm.
 FeNPs exhibited significantly better antioxidant activity, with IC50 values of 109.23, 54.98, and 61.56 µg/mL for DPPH, ABTS, and superoxide radical assays (p<0.05).
 In contrast, AgNPs demonstrated better antibacterial activity with a maximum zone of inhibition recorded for S. mutans (24 mm) and C. tropicalis (16 mm) while antifungal activity was observed only for AgNPs.
 Results indicate that NPs synthesized from jackfruit peel extract have antioxidant and antimicrobial activities, making this fruit peel a suitable medium for eco-friendly nanoparticle production.

-Nanoparticles, fruit peels, Artocarpus heterophyllus, antioxidant, antimicrobial.
+Nanoparticles, Fruit peels, Artocarpus heterophyllus, Antioxidant, Antimicrobial.

 Energy Dynamics in Indian Agriculture: Consumption Trends and Economic Impacts